Services

 Data being used or shared for purposes beyond individual care does not include your data being shared with insurance companies or used for marketing purposes and data would only be used in this way with your specific agreement.

-Health and care organisations have until 2020 to put systems and processes in place so they can apply your national data opt-out choice.
+Since 2020, Health and care organisations are required to have systems and processes in place so they can apply your national data opt-out choice.
 Locala Health and Wellbeing is not currently able to apply your national data opt-out choice to any confidential patient information we may use or share with other organisations for purposes beyond your individual care.
 The national implementation plan is available on the nhs.uk website above.

 Everyone working in Health and Social Care has a legal duty to keep information about you confidential and anyone who receives information from us is also under a legal duty to keep it confidential.